 Best-Fit Fitness Quiz

-Regular movement is one of the highest-leverage interventions for executive functioning.
-This 20-question quiz ranks 30 exercise formats against your real life, so you pick something you'll actually sustain — not the one that sounds most impressive.
+Getting your body moving is one of the simplest and quickest opportunities for EF improvement.
+This 20-question quiz ranks 30 exercise formats against your real life, providing you options that you may actually stick with.

 Aerobic and resistance training both produce measurable gains in attention, working memory, and emotional regulation — but only when they're done consistently.
 The most common failure mode is choosing a format that's optimal in theory and abandoning it inside three weeks.
 We score your answers across four dimensions: energy match, logistical friction, social fit, and sensory tolerance.
 The top of the list is what's most likely to stick for you.